 It’s that time of year when many homeowners close up and go to warmer climes for a sun-filled vacation away from the Toronto cold.
 We board our pets, turn off the heat and lock the door as we head out.
 The last thing we think about is our residential plumbing system!
 It will still be there on our return, right?
-Well, yes – but if Murphy’s paying attention it might be in very different shape to how we left it.
-Before you leave, take steps to protect your plumbing during your absence and you won’t find your time away disturbed by reports from your neighbours of flooding on your property.
+Well, yes – but if Murphy’s paying attention it might be in a very different shape to how we left it.
+Before you leave, take steps to protect your plumbing during your absence and you won’t find your time away disturbed by reports from your neighbors of flooding on your property.

 Main Water Supply

 Your best bet to prevent an overflow of your residential plumbing system is to close off your main water supply completely while you’re gone.
 If you know where to do this, turn it off at the source and then open all the cold water faucets to let the pipes run dry.
-This also helps to prevent pipes freezing and bursting if they’re exposed to cold weather.
-If you aren’t able to turn the water off at the main inlet, call your local plumber to do so or simply close all the angle stops on the lines supplying your sinks, toilets and washing machine, as well as the icemaker in your refrigerator if you have one.
+This also helps to prevent pipes from freezing and bursting if they’re exposed to cold weather.
+If you aren’t able to turn the water off at the main inlet, call your local plumber to do so or simply close all the angle stops on the lines supplying your sinks, toilets and washing machine, as well as the ice maker in your refrigerator if you have one.

 Hot Water Heater